 A historical perspective of the market shows us a pattern of bull and bear markets that may be tempting to investors.
 Why not try to time the market and avoid those short-lived bear markets?
 Wouldn’t that be more lucrative?
 Unfortunately, it’s not that easy.
 Timing the market is impossible and could be a costly mistake.

 Past performance does not guarantee future results.
+Indices are unmanaged and not available for direct investment.
 For illustrative purposes only.
-Indices are unmanaged and not available for direct investment.
-Data sources: Morningstar and Hartford Funds, 1/20
+Data Sources: Morningstar and Hartford Funds, 1/22.

 Missing the Market’s Best Days Has Been Costly